streets4peopleAKL/30kmh/README.md

 ### 1. Make the backing
 You need a solid but lightweight backing material that will fit a 600 mm diameter circle.
 I used cardboard but if you can get it recycled Coreflute would be best.

 Tie a piece of string to a pencil and a nail.
-Make the distance between the mail and the pencil 300 mm.
+Make the distance between the nail and the pencil 300 mm.
 Push the nail through the backing material, pull the string taught and draw a circle.
 Cut the circle out.

 ![Cutting out the sign](01-CutOutSign.jpg)

 ### 2. Download the graphic
-Down the graphic 30kmh.png from here: https://github.com/streets4peopleAKL/30kmh/edit/master/30kmh.png
+Download the graphic 30kmh.png from here: https://github.com/streets4peopleAKL/30kmh/edit/master/30kmh.png

 ### 3. Print the graphic
 I used Microsoft Paint to do this following the instructions from here: https://www.digitalcitizen.life/print-large-image-multiple-pages-4-steps-using-microsoft-paint.
 I'm sure you can do this on a Mac somehow - this article suggests Adobe Reader can do it https://macintoshhowto.com/printing/how-to-print-across-multiple-pages-or-make-a-banner-in-osx.html